-Black coffee is already keto friendly since it has no carbs or sugars.
-If you're on Keto, gone are the days of drinking sugar-loaded Frappuccinos from Starbucks.
+If you’re on Keto, you’ll already know that gone are the days of drinking sugar-loaded Frappuccinos from Starbucks.
+And from a health standpoint, that’s only a good thing.
 A wonderfully delicious alternative is using keto creamer that supplies plenty of healthy fat and good flavor without using sugar.
 My favorite coffee creamer is from Kiss My Keto.
 To be honest, I enjoyed the flavor of this keto creamer more than regular chocolate itself.
 For a full list of recommended Keto coffee creamers, check out our full guide.

 Health isn’t a state of just how you look.
 You can be heavy but healthy or trim but malnourished.
 The Keto diet has shown me that health is ultimately state of how you feel inside, and less how you look outside.
 The outside will naturally look healthy if the inside is healthy.
 And the reality is that most of us have just gotten used to feeling “unhealthy” because it’s all we’ve ever known.
 I see myself being on the Keto diet for much longer than 3 months as I simply don’t want to go back to feeling sluggish and for lack of a better word “foggy”.
 I’ll keep updating this article as my journey progresses.
 Until then….stay happy and healthy!